Patriots Point celebrates Vietnam War Veterans Day

 MOUNT PLEASANT, S.C.
-(WCBD)- A Vietnam War Veterans Day ceremony will he held at Patriots Point on Tuesday to honor those who served and remember the thousands of Americans who died fighting.
+(WCBD)- A Vietnam War Veterans Day ceremony will be held at Patriots Point on Tuesday to honor those who served and remember the thousands of Americans who died fighting.

 Woody Caine, a U.S. Army veteran who fought in Vietnam from 1968 to 1969, remembers helping the Vietnamese people during the war.